Virtigox/Local-AI/README.md

 # Step 2: Deploying Ollama and Open WebUI on docker
 1. Clone or copy the provided the `docker-compose` file
-2. Ensure to have Docker Compose
+2. Ensure to have Docker Compose installed:
 ```
 docker-compose --version
 ```
-if not, install Docker Compose
+if not, install Docker Compose:
 ```
 sudo apt install docker-compose -y
 ```
-3. Build Docker Images(No Cache)
+3. Build Docker Images(No Cache):
 ```
 docker-compose build --no-cache
 ```
-4. Start Containers
+4. Start Containers:
 ```
 docker-compose up -d
 ```

 # Importing AI-models from Ollama.
-> Make sure `Ollama` container is running.
+> Ensure `Ollama` container is running.
 If not start the ollama container.
 **Access the Ollama Container's Shell**
 ```
 docker exec -it ollama /bin/bash